 If you want to continue the show theme for the afternoon then It’s Tough to be a Bug! and Up!
 A Great Bird Adventure are quality options.
 The former is a somewhat terrifying 3D show that is well done and under the Tree of Life.
 Up!
 A Great Bird Adventure is more of an educational show with live birds.
 There are a few characters from Up that come out during the show.
 Finally, Winged Encounters is a quick atmospheric show to watch from the front of Tree of Life, with a number of birds flying in.
 This is typically done every hour, ask a Cast Member when the day’s shows are.

 Finally, there’s the recent Disney KiteTails which plays in the Discovery River Theater.
 The show is absolutely zany and strange but a blast nonetheless.
 There’s a decent chance that something will go wrong while watching this but it just adds to the fun when one of these giant kites flying behind jet skis goes haywire.
-While this isn’t anywhere near the quality of Festival of the Lion King, I do think this is my second favorite daytime show in the park.
+While this isn’t anywhere near the quality of Festival of the Lion King, I do think it’s my second favorite daytime show in the park.

 Maharajah Jungle Trek